Evusma/Databricks_DE_associate/lakeflow_declarative_pipelines_vs_workflows.md

 You could create a Workflow that:
 - Runs a Python notebook to ingest data,
-- Triggers a DLT pipeline (SQL/Python) to process raw → silver → gold,
+- Triggers a Lakeflow Declarative Pipelines (SQL/Python) to process raw → silver → gold,
 - Runs a Scala JAR task for complex ML feature engineering,
 - Runs a SQL task to refresh a dashboard table,
 - Sends a Slack notification with a Python script.

-Comparison with DLT
+Comparison with Lakeflow Declarative Pipelines
-- DLT: SQL & Python only → specialized for declarative pipelines.
+- Lakeflow Declarative Pipelines: SQL & Python only → specialized for declarative pipelines.
 - Workflows: Language-agnostic → orchestrates any task type (Python, SQL, Scala, R, Java, dbt, shell, etc.).